dpjanes/iotdb-iotql/docs/IoTQL.md

 * meta: the metadata
 * ostate: the "output state" - what we want a Thing to do, what we want it to transition to
 * istate: the "input state" - the actual state of a Thing
-* state: when reading, the istate; when writing, the ostate.
-This is usually, except for certain edge cases, the right thing to do.
+* state: when reading, the istate; when writing, the ostate: This is usually, except for certain edge cases, the right thing to do.

 ### Facets